 In comparison to other health care systems, in the EU and elsewhere, fixed expenditures limits have not been set at a national level in the German system.
 Additionally, there is the principle that citizens not be deprived of beneficial health technologies on cost grounds alone.
-In consequence this has meant that effective therapies are adopted initially regardless of the price.
+In consequence this has meant that superior therapies are adopted initially regardless of the price.
 With recognition that this approach will not be sustainable, however, IQWiG has now been charged with developing the analytic framework for economic evaluations of drugs and other interventions.

 In part because Germany has not operated its health care system within a fixed national budget, the basis for economic evaluation in Germany is not the same as in other systems: it does not involve establishing funding priorities across the health care system nor are the associated trade-offs in resource use and effectiveness taken into consideration.
 Instead, the legal framework, as understood by IQWiG, envisions a narrower goal of addressing the ceiling price at which a superior health technology in a given therapeutic area should continue to be reimbursed.
-This ceiling price represents the maximum that the GKV-Spitzenverband (the national umbrella organization for the statutory health insurance funds) considers should be paid for the benefits produced.
+This ceiling price represents the maximum that the Spitzenverband Bund der Krankenkassen (the national umbrella organization for the statutory health insurance funds) considers should be paid for the benefits produced.
 This judgement is informed by IQWiG's evaluation; first, to establish that an additional benefit exists in comparison to existing treatments, and then when commissioned, to address the balance of costs and benefits.
-For example, when assessing a new effective treatment for Diabetes mellitus, IQWiG would have assessed what the increased benefits are compared to the best existing hypoglycemic agents and then estimated its impact on costs.
-This information, with reference to the benefits and costs of antidiabetic agents on the market in Germany, is provided to the GKV-Spitzenverband for aid in setting the ceiling price.
-Any additional expenditure, however, does not need to be weighed in terms of what it could achieve in other therapeutic areas, much less in other areas of the economy, such as transportation, education or agriculture.
+For example, when assessing a new superior treatment for Diabetes mellitus, IQWiG would have assessed what the increased benefits are compared to the best existing hypoglycemic agents and then estimated its impact on costs.
+This information, with reference to the benefits and costs of antidiabetic agents on the market in Germany, is provided to Spitzenverband Bund der Krankenkassen for aid in setting the ceiling price.
+Any additional expenditure, however, does not need to be weighed in terms of what it could achieve in other therapeutic areas, much less in other areas of the economy.

 The explicit focus in each evaluation on a single therapeutic area is specific to Germany.
 It is much more common in health technology assessments to attempt to address the question of allocation of resources across the entire health care system.
-This is why a common measure of value1 is sought, although even in other jurisdictions the comparisons are also done within a single therapeutic area.
-These comparisons across areas inevitably involve judgements about the societal value of treating one disease versus another and of the value of the health benefits of one intervention in comparison to those of other interventions (even if they are implicit only).
+This is why a common measure of value1 is sought, even if the comparisons are still typically done within a single therapeutic area.
+This inevitably involves judgments about the worthiness of one disease versus another and of benefits relative to each other (even if they are implicit only).
 No universally accepted method for doing this has yet been found.
-Instead, the IQWIG method takes a rather pragmatic approach aimed at comparing the efficiency of newer treatments in a therapeutic area with the efficiency of existing treatments.
-It specifically does not address the broader issue of prioritizing across the health care system.
-Thus, the evaluation aims to inform the decision-maker concerning the efficiency of a given technology compared to existing technologies in that therapeutic area, but it does not attempt to judge whether a particular condition deserves treatment relative to others or how much should be spent on it.
+Instead, the IQWIG method takes a rather pragmatic approach aimed at comparing the efficiency of treatments in each therapeutic area without tackling the broader issue of prioritizing across the health care system.
+Thus, the evaluation focuses on ensuring that there is efficiency in managing each therapeutic area but it does not attempt to judge whether a particular condition deserves treatment relative to others or how much should be spent on it.
 This application of citizens' values is left to the decision-making bodies designated by law.